AnimalLogic/maya-usd/README.md

 * [mergedInADSKPublic](https://github.al.com.au/rnd/maya-usd/pulls?q=is%3Apr+is%3Aopen+label%3AmergedInADSKPublic)

 ### Tips for PRs on **ADSKPublic**

-+ Make sure the description is rock solid and explains exactly what functionality exists, and how you've improved it, or what you've done - see https://github.com/Autodesk/maya-usd/pull/185 for any example.
++ **Description**: Make sure the description is rock solid and explains exactly what functionality exists, and how you've improved it, or what you've done - see https://github.com/Autodesk/maya-usd/pull/185 for any example.
 Reviewers in the open source world don't know anything about Animal Logic internal processes or workflows, so assume minimal context
++ **Title** - prefix  with the "[al]" prefix (it's just a convention, nothing relies on it), and postfix with the AL Internal PR e.g "[al] ColorSet import/export: support USD displayOpacity primvar (#1015)"
++ **Branch Name** - We should probably establish a convention for branch names, but we don't have one so far.. @todo
-+ Make any dependencies/duplications on other PRs explicit (i.e mention in the description)
++ Make any dependencies/duplications on other PRs explicit (i.e mention in the description) so they know in which order to merge
-+ make sure you have tests, good comments etc
++ As usual make sure you have tests, good comments etc
 + There's a WIP coding standard/style guide [here](https://docs.google.com/document/d/1Jvbpfh2WNzHxGQtjqctZ1K1lnpaAtHOUwm0kmmEcxjY/edit)
-+ label the PR title with the "[al]" prefix (it's just a convention, nothing relies on it)
-+ We should probably establish a convention for branch names, but we don't have one so far.. @todo

 # FAQ
 ## Why do this as a separate git repo?
 See https://www.al.com.au:8443/display/~eoinm/Options+for+dev+workflow+Transition+from+AL_USDMaya+to+maya-usd for background info

-## Where are the docs
+## Where are the docs?
 Autodesk have removed the AL_USDMaya docs from their repo.
 The most up to date docs are here https://github.al.com.au/rnd/AL_USDMaya/blob/develop/docs.
 We should probably move those docs to this repo